-- By default sshuttle will automatically choose a method to use.
-Override with the --method= parameter. - There is a shortcut for 0.0.0.0/0 for those that value their wrists:
+- Use the sshuttle -r parameter to specify a remote server. - By default sshuttle will automatically choose a method to use.
+Override with the sshuttle --method parameter. - There is a shortcut for 0.0.0.0/0 for those that value their wrists: